 The symptoms of croup seem to most often appear or worsen at night.
 Before the cough and breathing trouble develop, your child may have other signs of the viral illness such as:

 - a poor appetite

-In moderate to severe croup, steroid medication is an effective treatment given by doctors.
+In moderate to severe croup, doctors may prescribe steroid medicine.
 This reduces the swelling in your child's airway and helps them to breathe more easily.
 It does not change the cough but does reduce the stridor (the harsh noise heard when your child breathes in) which is the most serious aspect of the illness.
 Steroids work for about 48 hours.

-In the most severe cases, nebulised adrenaline may also be given.
+In the most severe cases, your child may have nebulised adrenaline may also be given.